Blake-Madden/Wisteria-Dataviz/Labels.md

 via `SetPageHorizontalAlignment()`.

 Most graph types have built-in functions to construct a legend, which can be edited prior to moving into a canvas.
-If edits are made to the returned legend, be sure to call `Canvas::CalcMinWidthProportion()` (see above) to recalculate its best fit before adding it to a canvas.
+If edits are made to the returned legend, be sure to call `Canvas::CalcRowDimensions()` (see above) to recalculate its best fit after adding it to a canvas.

 Finally, an extra step is required for legends that are placed above or below a graph.
 When placing a legend on a separate row in a canvas, its row most be specified as having its proportion locked to